Most great writers agree there are two main ways to become a better writer: write a lot, and read a lot.

 Writing prompts and word generators

-To help you kick off your writing for each exercises, you might find some of these sites useful:
+To help you kick off your writing for each exercise, you might find some of these sites useful:

 If you have any writing exercises that I should know about, please leave a comment.
 I'd love to have more options up my sleeve for improving my writing.